Otira Tunnel: Construction

 A contract to build the tunnel in five years was let to the engineering firm of John McLean and Sons who started at the Otira end in 1908, using the "drill and blast" method.
-With progress difficult and slow McLeans asked to be relieved from the contract in 1912, and were financially ruined (the tunnel cost over twice the contract price of £599,794 ($1,200,000).
+Construction from the Arthur's Pass side began a few months later.
+Due to rising costs driven by union demands, McLeans asked to be relieved from the contract in 1912.
 The government could find no other tenderers, so the work was taken over by the Public Works Department.
 The government considered halting construction in World War I, but the Imperial Government requested that work should continue in case the German navy blockaded the West Coast ports used for coal shipment.
-The breakthrough was on 20 July 1918, but concrete lining took a further 3 years, and it was another 2 years before the tunnel opened.
-There were 8 fatalities during construction.
-Its opening was marked by the British and Intercolonial Exhibition.
+The breakthrough was on 20 July 1918, and a celebration was held on 21 August 1918 by the Minister of Public Works Sir William Fraser.